yidas/deployer-php-cli/README.md

 ### Make Command

-To make a command for deployer, `cd` into the folder, then create `deployer.php` a symbol link to bin folder:
+To make a command for deployer, if the package folder is `deployer-php-cli` then create a symbol by following command:

 ```
-$ sudo ln -s $(pwd -L)/deployer /usr/bin/deployer
+$ sudo ln -s $(pwd -L)/deployer-php-cli/deployer /usr/bin/deployer
 ```

-> you could check `deployer.php` file is executable, if not you can modify excuted property by `chmod +x`.
+> you could check `deployer-php-cli/deployer` file is executable, if not you can modify excuted property by `chmod +x`.

 After all, you could start to set up the `config.inc.php` for deployer, and enjoy to use: